LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 beforehand is not mandatory, because the crosshair is set automatically as soon as a monster comes into view and can still be adjusted while in the missile choice menu.
-However, if you want to assign persistent personal targets or just inspect the dungeon map closely, you can enter the detailed aiming mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
+However, if you want to assign persistent personal targets or just inspect the level map closely, you can enter the detailed aiming mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
 You can move the aiming crosshair with direction keys